 Medicine is a second career for me, after having worked for several years as a computer systems engineer.
 My research interests include the role of sleep patterns in causing depression and fatigue, the influence of diet in aging and longevity, dietary factors such as omega-3s and vitamin B12 in affective disorder and cognition, and machine learning.
 I have developed a neural network based nearest neighbour pattern classifier which I believe can be a building block in a functional model of the neocortex.

-Father of four and grandfather to seven, I volunteered in a community choir for many years, and enjoy riding a tandem bicycle with my wife Helen, as well as cross-country skiing.
+Father of four and grandfather to nine, I was widowed when my cherished spouse, Helen Rainville, died in July 2019 from colon cancer.
+I volunteered in a community choir for many years, and stay active by cycling, running, and cross-country skiing.
 A past president of the Westmount Municipal Association, I continue to contribute time and energy to municipal organizations.
-As well, I volunteer with the McGill Nutrition and Performance Laboratory (MNUPAL) research team, developing a research database using Filemaker.
+I volunteered with the McGill Nutrition and Performance Laboratory (MNUPAL) research team, developing a research database using Filemaker.
+I am on the board and the executive of AMI-Quebec.